joseca21/Cleaning_Data_Project/README.md

 ##### QUESTION 4: Appropriately labels the data set with descriptive variable names

-*Brackets () are removed from all measurement headers to tidy up data labels* *The headers naming convention used for signals is as follows: [time/frequency domain signal]-[mean/std]-[axial raw XYZ]*
+*Brackets () are removed from all measurement headers to tidy up data labels.*
+*The headers naming convention used for signals is as follows: [time/frequency domain signal]-[mean/std]-[axial raw XYZ]*

 names(MergedData4) <- gsub("\\(\\)", "", names(MergedData4))